What are Natural and Herbal Arthritis Remedies?

 Overall Health and Diet

-Your dog’s overall health, including joint pain, will improve with a natural, whole food, healthy diet.
+Your dog’s overall health, including joint pain, may improve with a natural, whole food, healthy diet.
 Dogs are not picky and will eat just about anything you offer.
 Their diet, however, should consist of meats for high protein, and a healthy balance of carbohydrates and healthy fats.
 You can add bone broth and fresh or steamed vegetables to your dog’s diet as well.
 Foods like blueberries can be added to each meal to add antioxidants into your dog’s diet.
 Improving your dog’s overall diet will improve their health and tackle pain you may have a hard time controlling such as inflammatory arthritis pain.
 Though arthritis is common among some breeds, diet controls so much of your dog’s overall health.
 You can help your dog maintain or reach a healthy weight, taking stress off these painful joints and control inflammation and pain if you are being true to a whole food healthy diet.
+Never try to make a home-made diet without the input of a qualified nutritionist as there is a high risk of your dog becoming deficient in a micronutrient.

-Exercise is imperative for overall health.
+Consistent exercise is imperative for overall health.
 With diet and exercise, you can help your dog reach his ideal weight.
-Exercise will also keep those joints in use, preventing them from getting stiff from disuse.
+Exercise will also keep those joints mobile, preventing them from getting stiff from disuse.

 Adding supplements to your dog’s diet is easy.
 Glucosamine and antioxidants are necessary supplements for smooth joint movement.
 Antioxidants are found in colorful fruits and vegetables.
 They will help clean out toxins and repair damaged cells.
 Glucosamine occurs naturally in the cartilage of your dog’s joints.
 As damage is done over years, giving your dog glucosamine can help add this compound back to those joints, helping with pain and friction.